Robert M. Liebe

 Joseph A. Tatman

 Dr. Tatman has more than twenty-six years experience in the application, research and teaching of decision and risk analysis.
 He specializes in Bayesian networks in a broad array of applications including the analysis of complex political-economic-military problems, reliability analysis of complex systems, analysis of risk in system development, and development of interactive, online web analysis tools.
 He led the risk analysis and mitigation effort for a major government software system.
 He developed a comprehensive model for analysis of acquisition risk which was implemented in a multi-agency web application.
 Dr. Tatman led the user utility assessment of a prototype space sensor system, using an innovative structured process based on multi-attribute utility theory.
-He is one of the founders and the CTO of Innovative Decisions, Inc.
+He is one of the founders of Innovative Decisions, Inc.

 Human Resources Officer